What is an Aerator?

 Do I need to Aerate?

 Lawn problems are frequently blamed on insects or disease but this isn't always the case.
 Compacted soil can result in brown spots and even dead or sparse grass growth.
-In a normal healthy lawn nutrients are spread various different ways - when soil has become too tightly packed these nutrients are locked away farther than normal grass can reach.
+In a normal healthy lawn nutrients are spread various different ways - when soil has become too tightly packed these nutrients never make their way down to your lawn's roots.

-One simple test that can help you determine if aeration is necessary involves sticking a screwdriver into the areas of your lawn which are problematic.
-If the screwdriver can easily move in and out of the soil then aeration is probably unnecessary.
-If the ground is hard and dry, and the screwdriver requires significant force to enter the soil you may need to aerate the lawn.
+One simple test you can use to determine if your lawn needs aeration involves sticking a screwdriver into the areas of your lawn which are problematic.
+If the screwdriver can easily move in and out of the soil then aeration is probably unnecessary, if the ground is hard and dry, and the screwdriver requires significant force to enter the soil then an aerator is a good place to start.

 Before Aerating

 Before aerating you should always scan your lawn for large rocks, stones, and other debris.
 You should also take the time to mark sprinkler heads and other inground items.
-While you can aerate a lawn with a sprinkler system running over a sprinkler head or the sprinkler box may cause damage to your irrigation system.
-Try to stay a few inches away from these and consider aerating by hand near them.
+While you can aerate a lawn that has a sprinklers, running over a sprinkler head or the sprinkler box may cause damage to your irrigation system.
+Try to stay a few inches away from these and then aerating those spots by hand.

-Before sending you out with an Aerator Toomey's staff will cover a lot of the basics.
+When you pickup an Aerator Toomey's staff will cover a lot of the basics.
 Below are some highlights.

 Transporting an Aerator

 While Spiker Aerators are small and relatively light (you provide a concrete block to weigh them down for aerating,) Core Aerators are large and heavy.
 With depth control weights in place the machine weighs close to 250lbs.
-If you're unsure whether an aerator can fit into your vehicle you can contact us for more information.
+We recommend a pickup truck, cargo van, or other large cargo vehicle to take away an aerator.